-Prior to issuance of a permit, the owner of a privately owned community water system must also provide an executed "trust indenture" or other legal document to assure the continuity of operation and maintenance of the water system.
+Prior to issuance of a permit, the owner of a privately owned community water system must also provide a business plan to assure the continuity of operation and maintenance of the water system.
 All proposed public water systems must also demonstrate that a "certified operator" is available to operate and maintain the water system.
 The Director will issue no permit until the new water system owner/operator has satisfied all of the requirements in the Rules for Safe Drinking Water and EPD's "Minimum Standards for Public Water Systems."